 The limited studies available on the subject of the effectiveness of bifurcation for these purposes are inconclusive.
 The major institutions do not tend to release specific data on bifurcation.
 As one author has observed, the only real way to assess the effect of bifurcation is to examine published awards and to compare cases – bearing in mind the myriad variations in complexity.

 Based on this sort of case-by-case analysis in the investor-state context, the author of a study in 2011 found that the time for concluding the (then known) 45 bifurcated ICSID cases was 3.62 years, compared to 3.04 years for non-bifurcated cases.
-Moreover, out of the 19 concluded ICSID Additional Facility cases, for which information was publicly available at the time, 10 bifurcated cases took an average of 3.39 years to reach final award, as compared with 2.96 years for the nine non-bifurcated cases.
+Moreover, of the 19 concluded ICSID Additional Facility cases, for which information was publicly available at the time, 10 bifurcated cases took an average of 3.39 years to reach final award, as compared to 2.96 years for the nine non-bifurcated cases.

 Given the limited data available, the difficulty in isolating bifurcation as a variable in proceedings in light of all the other parameters in international arbitration, and the fact that studies tend to focus on investment treaty arbitration awards rather than commercial awards (of which there are many more, but most of which are confidential), it is difficult to draw any general conclusions.